rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 ![](/img/strategic-sourcing-rainbow-gradient-300x300.png)
 </div>

-Now we add an axis for the "critical" and "distinctive" dimensions we evaluated above:
+Now add axes for the "critical" and "distinctive" dimensions we evaluated above:

 <div align="center">
 ![](/img/strategic-sourcing-rainbow-gradient-with-axes-600x460.png)
 </div>

-We will plot our current and desired sourcing model on that chart, using the following rules:
+Now plot the current and desired sourcing model on that chart, using the following rules:

  - Each function will be represented by a "bubble" on the graph.
  - The *X* and *Y* coordinates for the *center* of each bubble are determined by the "Criticality" and "Distinctiveness" ratings identified in [step 3](#Determine-the-desired-sourcing-model).